SnakieJakie/More-Lights/README.md

 # More Lights

-More Lights is a mod for hardware accelerated ports of GZDoom that adds more dynamic lighting effects to the Doom engine games.
+Mod for hardware accelerated ports of ZDoom that adds and changes certain lighting effects.